Free Tick Testing Now Available

 How long will it take before I get my results?

-Typically, we will test ticks and have results within 7-10 business days.
+Typically, we test batches of ticks and have results within 21 days.

 How will I learn the results?